sspreitzer/mount/README.md

 # Ansible Role: Mount

-An Ansible Role that manages mount points on POSIX systems.
+An Ansible Role that manages named mount points on POSIX systems.

 ## Requirements